Universality of high-dimensional spanning forests and sandpiles: Critical exponents

 \subsection{The intrinsic diameter: upper bounds}

 The key estimate is provided by the following lemma, which will allow us to prove the upper bound on the probability of a large intrinsic diameter by an inductive argument.
+For non-negative integers $n$, we define